Flamsteed designation: Description

 Flamsteed designations for stars are similar to Bayer designations, except that they use numbers instead of Greek and Roman letters.
 Each star is assigned a number and the Latin genitive of the constellation it lies in (see 88 modern constellations for a list of constellations and the genitive forms of their names).
 Flamsteed designations were assigned to 2554 stars.
 The numbers were originally assigned in order of increasing right ascension within each constellation, but due to the effects of precession they are now slightly out of order in some places.

 This method of designating stars first appeared in a preliminary version of John Flamsteed's Historia Coelestis Britannica published by Edmond Halley and Isaac Newton in 1712 without Flamsteed's approval.
 The final version of Flamsteed's catalogue published in 1725 after his death omitted the numerical designations altogether.
-The numbers now in use were assigned by the French astronomer, Joseph Jérôme de Lalande and appeared in his 1783 almanac, Éphémérides des mouvemens célestes which contained a revised edition of Flamsteed’s catalogue.
+The numbers now in use were assigned by the French astronomer, Joseph Jérôme de Lalande and appeared in his 1783 almanac, Éphémérides des mouvemens célestes which contained a revised edition of Flamsteed's catalogue.
 Lalande noted in his Introduction that he got the idea from the unofficial 1712 edition.

 Flamsteed designations gained popularity throughout the eighteenth century, and are now commonly used when no Bayer designation exists.
 Where a Bayer designation with a Greek letter does exist for a star, it is usually used in preference to the Flamsteed designation.
 (Flamsteed numbers are generally preferred to Bayer designations with Roman letters.)
 Examples of well-known stars that are usually referred to by their Flamsteed numbers include 51 Pegasi, and 61 Cygni.
 Flamsteed designations are often used instead of the Bayer designation if the latter contains an extra attached number; for example, "55 Cancri" is more common than "Rho1 Cancri".

 There are examples of stars, such as 10 Ursae Majoris in Lynx, bearing Flamsteed designations for constellations in which they do not lie, just as there are for Bayer designations, because of the compromises that had to be made when the modern constellation boundaries were drawn up.

 Flamsteed's catalogue covered only the stars visible from Great Britain, and therefore stars of the far southern constellations have no Flamsteed numbers.
-Some stars, such as the nearby star 82 Eridani, were named in a major southern-hemisphere catalog called Uranometria Argentina, by Benjamin Gould; these are Gould numbers, rather than Flamsteed numbers, and should be differentiated with a G, as in 82 G. Eridani.
+Some stars, such as the nearby star 82 Eridani, were named in a major southern-hemisphere catalogue called Uranometria Argentina, by Benjamin Gould; these are Gould numbers, rather than Flamsteed numbers, and should be differentiated with a G, as in 82 G. Eridani.
 Except for a handful of cases, Gould numbers are not in common use.
 Similarly, Flamsteed-like designations assigned by other astronomers (for example, Hevelius) are no longer in general use.
-(A well-known exception is the globular cluster 47 Tucanae from Bode's catalog.)
+(A well-known exception is the globular cluster 47 Tucanae from Bode's catalogue.)

-84 stars entered in Flamsteed's catalog are errors and proved not to exist in the sky: All of them except 11 Vulpeculae were plotted on his star charts.
+84 stars entered in Flamsteed's catalogue are errors and proved not to exist in the sky: All of them except 11 Vulpeculae were plotted on his star charts.